GeiselSoftware/KGM-docs/source-docs/kgm-introduction.md

 @prefix dash: <http://datashapes.org/dash#> .
 ```

-The same list is also given in addendum section [Well-known prefixes](/KGM-docs/addendum/#well-known-prefixes).
 You can also lookup prefixes at [https://prefix.cc](https://prefix.cc).
 E.g. Friend-Of-A-Friend prefix link [foaf:](https://prefix.cc/foaf) will give you details of prefix and related defitions.

 ## RDF triples